owstack/ows-wallet/app-template/resources/readme.md

 ## Commit the changes

-Be sure to commit the modified `src.sketch`, as well as any modified exported assets.
+Be sure to commit the modified `resources.sketch`, as well as any modified exported assets.